 Place chocolate bars over dough, breaking the chocolate bars (if necessary) to get it to fit in a single layer no more than ¼ inch thick.

 Place remaining dough in a single layer on top of the fluff (easiest if you flatten the dough into small shingles and then lay them together).

 Bake for 30 to 35 minutes, until lightly browned.
 Cool completely before cutting into bars.

-Hint: These are best when heated, because everything inside is warm and gooey just like when you make them over the campfire, so after you plate them you can microwave them for about 10-15 seconds just before eating.
+Hint: These are best when heated, because everything inside is warm and gooey just like when you make them over the campfire.
+If desired, after you plate the bars you can microwave them for about 10-15 seconds just before eating.

 Girl Scout Fundraisers

 Thank you Girl Scouts for publishing the original recipe in your handbook and for introducing campers and non-campers alike to the wonderful world of S’mores!
 The Girl Scouts are also famous for their Girl Scout Cookie sales as a fundraiser to help them finance their scouting activites and special projects.
 Many Girl Scout troops also sell Rada Cutlery as another source to raise money for their troops.

 With Rada Knife fundraisers, Girl Scouts (and other non-profit groups) earn a 40% fundraising profit.
 Rada Cutlery products are 100% Made in the USA and there are a large selection of items for your fund raising supporters to choose, including: kitchen knives and utensils, cutlery gift sets, stoneware, quick mixes as well as cookbooks.